mushcatshiro/CS-basics/Software Engineering/aws/security.md

 Cross account snapshot copying is similar to EBS cross region copying except a custom KMS Key Policy is needed to authorize cross-account access to the KMS key.

-> destination account uses KMS key in source account to decrypt

 ### Multi-Region Keys